How To Escape Your 9-To-5

 #3 Stop spending more than you earn

 If you’re certain you still want to take the leap and you’re willing to forgo ridiculous spending, you need to start while you have a safety net.
-Skip dinner with your mates or lunch dates with your bestie for a while: your support network will be waiting for you on the other side — plus, you will soon figure out who that really is.
+Skip dinner with your mates or lunch dates with your bestie for a while: your support network will be waiting for you on the other side — plus, you will soon figure out who those people really are.

 #4 Drop down to part time

 Frame it as personal development to your boss.
-There’s no shame in asking to drop down to 3-4 days to improve your productivity on the days you are in the office.
+There’s no shame in asking to drop down to three or four days to improve your productivity on the days you are in the office.
 But beware, your boss could see this as a sign you’re moving on.

 With one or two extra days a week, you can now figure out if you’re cut out for life as a freelancer.
 Working from home can seriously suck.
 You can spend all day in your pyjamas, but some days you’ll yearn to be back in the office and talking to anyone at all.